pavitranew/session-7-rest-ang/README.md

 `localhost:3001/api/import/`

 Now visit the `http://localhost:3001/api/pirates` endpoint to view the new pirates data.
-You'll see an array of JSON objects, each in the defined schema, with an additional generated unique private _id and internal __v version key.
+You'll see an array of JSON objects, each in the defined schema, with an additional generated unique private _id and internal __v version key (added by Mongoose to track changes or revisions).

-####Find By id
+#### Find By id

 Recall our route for getting a pirate by id: `app.get('/pirates/:id', pirates.findById)`.